Rational1ty/self-import/README.md

 # self-import

-A dependency management utility for self-created packages, modules, and files.
+A dependency management utility for self-created packages and files.